 Courtney grew up in Northeast and Northwest Washington state.
 She participated in a variety of athletics and studied theatre and music through the end of college, working with children early on as a piano accompanist for children’s musical theatre, and then as a regular babysitter and nanny from when she was a teen through the end of grad school.
 She moved to Portland to attend Portland State University for her Bachelor of Arts in Psychology, intending to pursue a career in mental health.
 She unexpectedly learned about the Montessori philosophy in one of her early childhood development classes and was inspired to see the method in action.
 After working as a Primary assistant West Hills Montessori in Portland for three years, she attended Montessori Northwest where she earned her AMI Primary Montessori Diploma and a Masters of Education from Loyola University Maryland.
 Courtney has been working with Montessori children and families in Portland since 2005, and she was a founding member of Montessori Children’s House when the doors first opened in 2010.
 When there was a need for a new Head of School in 2021, it was a natural progression for Courtney to move from the classroom into the office, bringing with her more than a decade of classroom leadership experience and her historical knowledge of MCH’s evolution over the years.

-Courtney and her husband Mike are both avid outdoors people, enjoying hiking and backpacking, skiing and snowboarding, and bicycling; they live in Milwaukie.
-They are both members of the Mt.
-Hood Ski Patrol and spend many weekends (and weeknights!) volunteering with MHSP; Courtney is a Toboggan Trainer, Hill Captain, and also currently serves as MHSP Council Secretary.
+Courtney and her husband Mike are both avid outdoors-people, enjoying hiking and backpacking, skiing and snowboarding, and bicycling; they live in Milwaukie.
+They are both active members of the Mt.
+Hood Ski Patrol and spend most weekends (and many weeknights!) volunteering with MHSP; Courtney is a Toboggan Trainer, Hill Captain, and also currently serves as MHSP Council Secretary.
 Courtney enjoys spending time gardening, exploring the great outdoors, cooking and baking delicious vegan food, snuggling her precious cats, listening to podcasts and audiobooks whilst doing chores, and reading.